Inside CARE House: How Home Visits Can Prevent Abuse

 The program's staff undergoes consistent and frequent training.
 During home visits, staff members don't use clipboards or notepads, taking care of all paperwork after so they can focus on the families.

-Celebrating the Home Visitors is just as important, notes Llorach-Janicek, “As a former home visitor, seeing families achieve their goals and being able to advocate for them as they advocate for their children and family is an incredible feeling.
-We make sure to celebrate each of those achievements with the families, from the smallest to the largest, with the same enthusiasm.”
+Celebrating is just as important as training, notes Llorach-Janicek, "As a former home visitor, seeing families achieve their goals and being able to advocate for them as they advocate for their children is an incredible feeling.
+We make sure to celebrate each of those achievements with the families, from the smallest to the largest, with the same enthusiasm."

 One example of a success story is a family that program staff met during prenatal care.
-The baby was ultimately born with a genetic disorder and the mom didn’t know how she would be able to handle it.
-“It’s about leaning into a parent’s strengths and building on them,” said Harvey.
+The baby was ultimately born with a genetic disorder and the mom didn't know how she would be able to handle it.
+The home visitor encouraged the mom that she could be the best parent for this child.
+Today, mom doesn't see the challenges first, she sees her baby first.
+"It's all about leaning into a parent's strengths and building on them," said Harvey.

-“We walk alongside expectant and new parents on their journey and after 3 years of voluntarily participating in our home visiting program, families successfully graduate.
-“Families that enroll in the program, stay in the program and appreciate what they learn, transforming them into knowledgeable, resourceful, and self-sufficient parents.”
+"We walk alongside expectant and new parents on their journey and after 3 years of voluntarily participating in our home visiting program, families successfully graduate," Harvey notes.
+"Families that enroll in the program, stay in the program and appreciate what they learn, transforming them into knowledgeable, resourceful, and self-sufficient parents."

-“After three years in the program, we want our families to feel well-equipped to navigate parental stress while engaging in positive parenting practices to promote long-term child and family well-being,” said Harvey.
+"After three years in the program, we want our families to feel well-equipped to navigate parental stress while engaging in positive parenting practices to promote long-term child and family well-being," Harvey concluded.

 Next